dend/dend/README.md

 | 👨‍🔧 | **Podcast production** | I [started a podcast](https://theworkitem.com/).
 I am learning quite a bit about the editing, publishing, and production process. |
 | 📸 | **Photography and video editing** | Not exactly the most unique of interests, but I try to get better at documenting the life around me in photo and video form (and then make it look good for others). |

-Reach out on [on Twitter](https://twitter.com/denniscode) if you have any thoughts or comments!
+Reach out [on Twitter](https://twitter.com/denniscode) if you have any thoughts or comments!